The MedStar Health—Georgetown University Hospital Fellowship Program in Cytopathology

 Being that this fellowship is a capstone experience for a pathology resident, the faculty are extremely supportive and provide mentorship with respect to modeling practice habits as well as further developing fellow career goals.
 This fellowship has a special emphasis on making sure the cytopathology training is well rounded.

-The fellow will learn from and participate in signing-out cases, performing and interpreting fine-needle aspirations (FNA), assessing adequacy of deep-seated FNA, organizing and conducting intradepartmental conferences, participating in interdisciplinary conferences, teaching the residents and medical students, and participating in the research activities of the department.
+The fellow will learn from and participate in signing-out cases, assessing adequacy of deep-seated FNA, organizing and conducting intradepartmental conferences, participating in interdisciplinary conferences, teaching the residents and medical students, and participating in the research activities of the department.
 The fellow interacts with clinicians in many conferences and other consultative ways.

 The fellowship is primarily based at MedStar Georgetown University Hospital with rotation at MedStar Washington Hospital Center.
 Throughout the year, the fellow is continuously exposed to all aspects of cytopathology including gynecologic, exfoliative non-gynecologic, fine needle aspiration (FNA) of palpable and deep-seated lesions, and consult cases.
 The fellowship is designed to build confidence by gradually increasing expectations and responsibilities.

-At the end of the one-year program, the fellow will be well prepared to pass the cytopathology subspecialty exam, have acquired a high level of professional ability to practice confidently and independently, and be capable of supervising a cytopathology laboratory including a fine needle aspiration clinic.
+At the end of the one-year program, the fellow will be well prepared to pass the cytopathology subspecialty exam, have acquired a high level of professional ability to practice confidently and independently, and be capable of supervising a cytopathology laboratory.

 Interested in applying?

 Candidates who have been selected to interview will be notified via email.
-During the interview day, each candidate will have the opportunity to interview with members of the faculty and the Program Director.
-In addition, the applicants will get to have lunch with the current fellow and view our facilities in a tour.
+During the interview day, each candidate will have the opportunity to interview with members of the faculty, current fellow and the Program Director.